debug-ito/example-openshift-chat/README.md

 This is an example application using
 [OpenShift Plack/PSGI cartridge](https://github.com/debug-ito/openshift-cartridge-plack).

+I wrote a Japanese tutorial to use this example. http://qiita.com/debug-ito/items/e347dd1e08891f8dd612

 ## About This App

 - A simple chat application with only one chat room.